khimo/khimo.github.io/bli-guides/bli-faq.md

 All of these resources are called "_Standard resources_" and most of them (less the _GPIO_'s) have a graphic representation in each user interface.
 On the other hand, _BeoLiving Intelligence_ also supports "_Custom resources_" that are system dependent and can not be represented as a standard resource.
-Those don't have a graphic respresentation in user interfaces but could be controlled through _Scenes_ programming.
+Those don't have a graphic representation in user interfaces but could be controlled through _Scenes_ programming.

 ### How can I know which _Home Automation_ systems can be integrated?